andyceo/dockerfiles/bitcoin/README.md

 ## Quick start

-    sudo docker run -d -p 8333:8333 -p 8333:8333/udp -v bitcoin:/root andyceo/bitcoin
+    sudo docker run -d -p 8333:8333 -p 8333:8333/udp -v bitcoin:/root/.bitcoin andyceo/bitcoin

 This will create container with running Bitcoin Core daemon inside, will create named volume to store root user home directory.
 Also it will open port 8333 on host system for both tcp and udp protocols.

 ## Volumes

-This image use `/root` (root user home directory) inside a container as the only volume.
-This decision was made because you would attach into working container with `docker exec -ti YOUR-CONTAINER bash -il` usually, and may be you will need your shell history or other files inside home dir.
+This image use `/root/.bitcoin` inside a container as the only volume.
+It store blockchain, state, wallets and all other data.

 ## Misc